 The First Perpetrator

-Was a well known and respected man in the community.
+Was a well-known and respected man in the community.
 A leader in our church.
-He had a seemingly perfect family; beautiful wife, gorgeous children.
+He had a seemingly perfect family; a beautiful wife, and gorgeous children.
 His daughter and I were friends, and I used to spend a lot of time in their home.
-His abuse was so subtle, it started with a touch here or there, but slowly became more deliberate.
+His abuse was so subtle, it started with a touch here or there but slowly became more deliberate.
 More thought out.
 Planned.
 My heart is pounding as I put words to my memories.
 He got so brazen that he would slip his hand into my costume in the pool whilst family and friends sat nearby.
-His own children swimming just a metre away.
+His own children swimming just a meter away.

-In the recent past I would find myself looking at pictures of his daughters on Facebook.
+I would find myself looking at pictures of his daughters on Facebook in the recent past.
 Pictures of him holding his grandchildren, and wonder if it was just me he destroyed, or did they too share the same secret.
 Perhaps they were better than me, and his children, unscathed by this vile creature, were worthy of more love and respect than I was.
 It was then that I unfriended her, not for any fault of her own, but for my own sense of well-being.

 The Second Perpetrator

 I don’t think I will ever forget this moment.
 It’s the one memory that burns so sharply that I can feel the hurt within the pit of my stomach.
 I was about 7-years old when it began.
 He asked me to come and sit on his lap, I was wearing a green outfit (funny how certain things stand out when you look back).
 This person, I trusted.
 Never did I think he would do this to me over and over again.